CVD facts & figures

 Cardiovascular diseases can also be triggered by other chronic conditions or their therapies, like diabetes, hypertension, kidney disease, pulmonary disease, and cancer.
 Lately, infectious diseases heavily impacted cardiovascular health, for example through inflammation of the heart muscle resulting from Covid-19 (for further information, please see special section on Covid-19 and CVD).

-The COVID-19 pandemic has made life even harder for people living with CVD: both in terms of access to and delivery of care, as well as coping with heart health and cardiovascular complications.
+The COVID-19 pandemic made life even harder for people living with CVD: both in terms of access to and delivery of care, as well as coping with heart health and cardiovascular complications.
+There were reports of people no longer feeling safe to go to the hospital or even to their GP.
+Procedures and examinations were postponed or cancelled altogether.
+Importantly, the pandemic showed that patients with heart diseases such as heart failure were more severely affected and that cardiovascular events occur more frequently in the weeks after a severe COVID-19 infection.

 Improving cardiovascular health is key in making our healthcare systems more resilient to pandemics.
 COVID-19 has brought to light the high vulnerability of CVD patients, showing that by reducing the burden of CVD and other chronic conditions, the European population will be more resilient to future health threats.